mru00/cutlet/README.md

 ## dependencies

 Today, only https://projectlombok.org for `@NonNull`.
+Will go away eventually.

 ## Related Work